ConfusedPenguin2/COMP5002-BOTSv3-Incident-Report/README.md

 Utilizing the "Boss of the SOC v3" (BOTSv3) dataset, the analysis focused on logs from stream:smtp, WinEventLog:Security, Sysmon, and Osquery.
 The investigation confirmed a successful spear-phishing campaign that resulted in initial access, privilege escalation, and lateral movement.
 The adversary successfully established persistence on both Windows and Linux infrastructure, exposing critical deficiencies in Frothly's detection capabilities.

-## 1.2 Scope and Objectives
+### 1.2 Scope and Objectives
-The primary goal of this engagement was to conduct a root-cause analysis (RCA) adhering to the NIST SP 800-61 framework.
+The primary goal of this engagement was to conduct a root-cause analysis (RCA) adhering to the **NIST SP 800-61** framework.

-Scope: The investigation encompassed the hybrid environment, specifically User Activity on Office 365 (OneDrive), Endpoint Execution on Windows (FYODOR-L), and Linux Server Administration (hoth).
+* **Scope:** The investigation encompassed the hybrid environment, specifically User Activity on Office 365 (OneDrive), Endpoint Execution on Windows (FYODOR-L), and Linux Server Administration (hoth).

-Objectives:
+* **Objectives:**

-Map the attack lifecycle to the Cyber Kill Chain.
+    * Map the attack lifecycle to the **Cyber Kill Chain**.

-Identify Indicators of Compromise (IOCs) including malicious hashes, C2 IPs, and User Agents.
+    * Identify Indicators of Compromise (IOCs) including malicious hashes, C2 IPs, and User Agents.

-Provide strategic recommendations to elevate the SOC from a reactive to a proactive posture.
+    * Provide strategic recommendations to elevate the SOC from a reactive to a proactive posture.

 # 2.0 SOC Roles & Incident Handling Reflection
 This section critically reflects on the SOC methodologies applied, demonstrating an understanding of industry standards and the operational hierarchy required for effective incident response.